 The Taylor Review called on the government to improve access to justice.
-The government proposes to enhance enforcement of statutory holiday pay (and possibly sick pay) by giving enforcement powers to HMRC.
+The government proposes in the Good Work Plan to enhance enforcement of statutory holiday pay (and possibly sick pay) by giving enforcement powers to HMRC.
 The approach will mirror the financial penalties and enforcement approach that already applies to underpayment of the National Minimum Wage.
 There will also be support to aid compliance for businesses genuinely trying to understand and comply with the law.

 The government proposes to encourage businesses at the top of supply chains to work with their suppliers to take corrective action when employment law non-compliance is identified to enable collaboration over corrective action.